 OTS122 provides students the opportunity to explore and understand Occupational Therapy practice relative to children and youth.
-Students will examine the stages of development and the impact that health, disease, injury and disability has on occupational performance and participation.
-Students will identify theoretical constructs from developmental and occupation based models to develop client centered intervention.
+Students will examine the stages of development and the impact that health, disease, injury and disability have on occupational performance and participation.
+Students will identify theoretical constructs from developmental and occupation-based models to develop client centered intervention.
 Students will be exposed to various assessments tools, treatment techniques and outcome measures traditionally used in pediatric practice.
-Students will understand the role of occupation in the promotion of health and the prevention of disease and disability for the individual, family and society.
-Emphasis in each module will be placed on the life cycle issues and occupations, intervention techniques, service delivery systems and policies relevant to the particular youth and families.
+Students will understand the role of occupation in the promotion of health and the prevention of disease and disability for the individual, family, and society.
+Emphasis in each module will be placed on the life cycle issues and occupations, intervention techniques, service delivery systems and policies relevant to youth and families.
 Quality of life is presented as an integral concept.
 OTS122 involves integrated lab experiences which provide students opportunities to learn, practice, and demonstrate clinical skills.
 An open mentor lab is included.
+Prerequisites: BIO213, ENG101, PSY101, OTS101.
+Co-requisites: BIO214, OTS103, OTS104, PSY215

-OTS201 Practice Environments Seminar

-This seminar course is designed to assist students in integrating all of their acquired knowledge and skills.
+OTS201 Practice Environments Seminar 2 Credits This seminar course is designed to assist students in integrating all of their acquired knowledge and skills.
 Students will clarify the contexts of health care environments and systems as they relate to OT.
 Students will learn how OT service is implemented in varied environments.
 The course will emphasize arenas in which OTAs have typically worked, as well as emerging areas of practice and associated OTA roles.
 Students will have opportunities to further explore and develop Occupational Therapy ethics, citizenship and professionalism, quality assurance, marketing techniques, supervisory and role responsibilities of the OTA practitioner in health care.
 Personal and OT leadership will be examined.
-Students will gain an understanding of OT service delivery, and will investigate professional literature as it relates to evidence based practice, current social issues, competency and professional development.
+Students will gain an understanding of OT service delivery and will investigate professional literature as it relates to evidence-based practice, current social issues, competency and professional development.
 The impact of public policy, legislative action, advocacy, and fiscal regulatory boards are discussed as part of the OTA professional role.
 Dialogue regarding organizations, advocacy, professional participation, management, fieldwork issues and future OTA roles, including that of fieldwork educator, are part of this course.
 This course discusses the use of technology to support performance as well as EHR and electronic documentation systems.
 Students will develop resources and employ skills needed to support their current and future professional skills.
-Fieldwork II, licensure and certification will be examined.
+Fieldwork II, licensure, and certification will be examined.
+Prerequisites: BIO214, COM104, OTS105, OTS107, OTS109 and PSY215.
+Co-requisites: OTS210, OTS216, OTS222 and SOC101.